q4hmad/chai-and-code/README.md

 Some of the

   STRENGTHS:
-  Commitment
+  * Commitment
-  Persistence
+  * Persistence
-  Self-reflection
+  * Self-reflection
-  Communication
+  * Communication
-  Consistent Learning
+  * Consistent Learning
-  Focus
+  * Focus
-  Cultural Competency
+  * Cultural Competency
-  Ability to collaborate and communicate
+  * Ability to collaborate and communicate

-  Updated past projects, took screenshots to upload them to the projects in the portfolio.

    _

 ## Setup/Installation Requirements